matt-harrison/starwars/README.md

 * sliding touch?
 * how can user win with a character with no attack?
 * make shoot projectile rate a property of the level
+* multiple bosses? (dr evazan)
 * do not clear score after winning game
-* multiple bosses? (dr evazan)
+* add high score board via CRUD, with defensive coding to hide (anticipating legacy issues)

 BUGS:
 * trying to remove already removed Projectile: dedupe expiredObjects before looping?
 * character frame sometimes redundant to Lighsaber instance
 * concurrent boss and player death results in Game Over + next level
 * friendlies remain on stage after !inBounds ?
+* projectiles remain on stage after !inBounds ? (why enemies in level 2 die before stage)